 Hu Shin Kai

-We consider the physical training as a basis but focus our attention to one's personality, as our goal is to train to become a better person as a whole.
+HSK members can train with different goals: Martial arts, competition, health, entertainment, etc… We consider the physical training as a basis but focus our attention to one’s personality, principles, and ethics, as our goal is to train to become a better person as a whole.

 The name “Hu Shin Kai” means the following: